-Doctor shortage to hit Chicago's poorer neighborhoods harder, study findsFebruary 28th, 2013 in Health
+Doctor shortage to hit Chicago's poorer neighborhoods harder, study findsFebruary 28, 2013 in Medicine & Health / Health

 Some of Chicago's poorest neighborhoods are expected to see the greatest demand for additional primary care doctors in 2014, as the Affordable Care Act boosts the number of newly insured patients seeking medical services, a new study has found.